hardikroutray/StockSentimentAnalysis/README.md

 ## KEY TAKEAWAYS

-* The text from social media is classified as positive and negative sentiment.
-So this is binary classification problem
+* The text from social media is classified as a positive and negative sentiment.
+So this is a binary classification problem

 * NLTK package is used to perform data preprocessing like "stopwords/punctuation removal", "lemmatization", "tokenization" etc.